AnnaLatt/AIprojectDyslexiaDetection/README.md

 Introducing a system that can automatically flag potential learning difficulties among learners would greatly facilitate the identification process and guide students towards formal testing.
 For instance, common errors include misspelling words like 'witch' instead of 'which', 'teh' instead of 'the', and 'almoust' instead of 'almost'.
 These mistakes can be indicative of dyslexia, but they are not always easy to spot.
 A system that can automatically identify these errors and flag them for further investigation would be a valuable tool in the detection and support of individuals with dyslexia.

-The goal of such a system is to improve the identification and support for individuals with dyslexia.
-Many individuals with dyslexia encounter obstacles in academic and daily life settings due to undiagnosed conditions.
+A system that can automatically identify these errors and flag them for further investigation would be a valuable tool in the detection and support of individuals with dyslexia who encounter obstacles in academic and daily life settings due to undiagnosed conditions.
 Users who may benefit from this include students, educators, and healthcare professionals concerned with dyslexia detection and support.

 ## How is it used?

-Users such as teachers can input a written text from a student for analysis to detect potential dyslexia indicators.
+Teachers or other users can input a written text from a student for analysis to detect potential dyslexia indicators.
 The target users for this system include English teachers who are concerned with the early detection and support of individuals with dyslexia.
-For example, a student might input the following text: "I wnat to lrean how to read and write bettar.
+For example, a teacher might input the following text from a student: "I wnat to lrean how to read and write bettar.
 Teh boooks in my class are realy booring and I have a hard time folowing along.
 Somtimes I get confussed and cant remeber the diffrences between words like 'their' and 'thier'.
 I hope there is a way to get help with this."
 In this text, the system would flag words like 'wnat', 'lrean', 'teh', 'bettar', 'booring', 'folowing', 'somtimes', 'confussed', 'remeber', 'diffrences', 'their', and 'thier' as potential indicators of dyslexia.
 When three mistakes are detected, the system presents the warning: "Dyslexia may be a possibility based on the identified words."

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/71/Faber-Castell_pencil_and_eraser.jpg/640px-Faber-Castell_pencil_and_eraser.jpg" width="300">

-Here's an example of the code, the full code is saved as codeforAiproject.py:
+Here's an example of the code, the full code is saved as codeforAiproject.py :

       'sheself': 'herself',
        'morrong': 'morning',